PhilipPanda/AI-ChatBot/README.md

 ## 🙏 Acknowledgments

-- OpenAI for the powerful AI models
+- OpenAI for the powerful AI models and vision capabilities
-- The React and TypeScript communities
+- The React, TypeScript, and Node.js communities
+- Prisma team for the excellent ORM
 - Everyone who contributes to open source

 ---

 <p align="center">
-  Made with ❤️ by the AI ChatBot team
+  Built with ❤️ by the AI ChatBot team
 </p>